-Whether you've flown five times or 500 times, you know that getting through airport security can be an annoying, time-consuming process.
-By the time you've waited in line, handed over your ID, bundled your possessions into a plastic bin and walked through the metal detector, you're already tired of traveling.
+Getting through airport security can be an annoying, time-consuming process.
+By the time you wait in line, hand over your ID, bundle your possessions into a plastic bin and walk through the metal detector, you are already tired of traveling.

 While you can't avoid going through airport security screening, there are things you can do to speed up the screening process.

-Check TSA regulations to see which items belong in checked baggage (knives, for example) and which should be placed in your carry-on.
+Check TSA regulations to see which items belong in checked baggage (knives, for example) and which go in your carry-on.
 Review your airline's policies, too, in case checked baggage fees and rules have changed since you last traveled.
 Leave prohibited items at home.
 Never put expensive items like cameras or jewelry into your checked baggage.
 Carry all of your prescription drugs with you.

 Organize Tickets and Travel Documents

 Remember to bring a government-issued photo ID, such as a driver's license, passport or military ID card, to the airport.
 Your ID must show your name, date of birth, gender and an expiration date.
-Place your tickets and ID in a spot that's easy to reach so you won't have to fumble around for them in the security line.
+Place your tickets and ID in a spot that is easy to reach.
 (Tip: Bring a passport for all international flights.)

 Prepare Your Carry-On Items